maithilish/uknit/notes/designnotes.md

 In many situations the exp in a node needs to be replaced by a var name.
 To generate a test class uKnit may process a MUT multiple times - internal methods such as private or super method may be called one or more times and the ctl flow path in MUT may result processing of MUT.
 Any direct  modification to node makes it useless for subsequent processing.
 To avoid modification to the original node, uKnit copies the node and patches its exp with relavent var name.
 Whenever a patched view of a node is required, a copy of original node is created and patch is applied to the copy.
 Bottom line is that in no circumstance the node parsed from source is modified.

 When an IM is called multiple times, separate Packs (or Invoke) are created for each invoke.
 The packs for same statement from multiple calls are distint and are not equal, but the exp held by the packs points to same ast node as all IM invokes uses the same source tree.
 For example, if IM has one statement String name = foo.get() and IM is called twice.
 On first invoke P1 [var=name, exp=foo.get()] and in second invoke P2 [var=name2, exp=foo.get()] are created.
-The P1 is not equal to P2, but P1.exp == P2.exp as both exps, foo.get(), are one and same instance as it comes from single parsed source.
+The P1 != P2, but P1.exp == P2.exp as both exps, foo.get(), are one and same instance as it comes from single parsed source.
 Keep this aspect in mind while tinkering with patch logic.

 At present patch is done in three ways

- - Invoke exps in any exp, including in another invoke exp, is replaced with corresponding var name.
-No separate patch is created for this, instead the pack list in heap is searched for relavent var and its name is patched.
+ - Invoke exps in any exp (including another invoke exp), is replaced with corresponding var name.
+No separate patch is created for this, instead the pack list in heap is searched for the invoke pack and its var name is used to patch the invoke in exp.
  - A var may be renamed in case of name conflict and all depending exp are patched with new name.
 It is not possible to search for relavent var such renames instead Patch is created and added to patch list of the Pack.
  - IM invoke is packed as exp in a dedicated Pack during visit phase, but the IM invoke exp is replaced with IM's return var name exp on IM merge.
 To patch any chained IM call the IM invoke exp and relavent retunr var is collected in patches map in Patcher.